The Signs and Symptoms of Estrogen Dominance in Menopause: How to Fix Them

 Estrogen is one half of estrogen and progesterone, the female sex hormones that are responsible for menstruation and fertility in women.
-If estrogen levels become too high at any point in menopause, progesterone levels drop.
-This imbalance can cause some estrogen side effects that may lead to weight gain or other issues depending on the individual situation.
+If estrogen becomes too high at any point in menopause, progesterone levels drop.
+This hormone imbalance can cause some estrogen side effects that may lead to weight gain or other issues depending on the individual situation.

 Short-term estrogen dominance is usually not a problem because your body will eventually correct itself and produce more progesterone to bring estrogen back down.
 However, in menopause, progesterone production declines to leave those with higher levels of estrogen to suffer its consequences.